Calinou/godot-builds/README.md

 - **Linux editors come as [AppImages](https://appimage.org/).**
   - No dependencies need to be installed before running them – just download it, make it executable then run it!
-This also provides substantial file size reductions thanks to the built-in DEFLATE compression.
+  - These also provide substantial file size reductions thanks to the built-in DEFLATE compression.
 - **Windows editors are packaged into installers generated using [InnoSetup](http://www.jrsoftware.org/isinfo.php).**
   - The installers do not require administrative privileges to work.
   - These also provide built-in LZMA compression, making the download faster.